Wellbeing is a hot topic right now, not only amongst individuals but also within the business world.

 Put simply, wellness in the workplace elevates health and happiness.
 It’s easy to see how this allows employees to be the best version of themselves.
 Indeed, health and productivity go hand-in-hand: the better the staff feel, the more productive their work habits will be.

-You’ve probably heard of workplace wellbeing being referred to as wellness “culture”.
-This is because wellbeing not only improves the lives of individuals, but also transforms the whole workplace into a hub for prosperity.
+You’ve probably heard of workplace wellbeing being referred to as wellness “culture.”
+This is because wellbeing not only improves the lives of individuals but also transforms the whole workplace into a hub for prosperity.
 On a macro level, health and productivity in the workplace become easy, and above all, normal.

-Workplace wellness isn’t just about enhancing a workplace culture, it’s also about preventing a multitude of drawbacks.
+Workplace wellness isn’t just about enhancing a workplace culture; it’s also about preventing a multitude of drawbacks.
 Choosing to neglect workplace wellbeing can cause a domino effect, as one consequence leads to another.

+Poor physical health is by no means the only concern: mental wellbeing is of huge importance, with stress being one of the biggest issues (it is the number one reason for workplace absenteeism).
 Even when an employee is present in the office, poor mental wellbeing will most certainly cause additional issues, including decreased productivity and engagement.
-In fact, it is estimated that reduced staff performance is 2 to 7 times more expensive than absenteeism.
+In fact, it is estimated that reduced staff performance is two to seven times more expensive than absenteeism.

 As employees are the cornerstone of any business, their health is crucial.
 Not only does good workplace wellbeing avoid the aforementioned costs, but it simply makes the business a better place to be.
 Overall, the business is headed for an outstanding reputation, amongst employees and the public alike.